 Medicare Supplements are standardized benefit plans mandated by the government.
 These plan benefits cannot differ between insurance companies.
 However, you will find a wide range of prices for the same plans.
 This is why it is important to work with a broker like us, so that you don’t get tricked into paying more than you should for a given plan.
 On the MAPD side, plan benefits do differ between carriers, so it is important to choose the plan with the carrier that best meets your health needs in your area.

-What Is An MAPD, Advantage Plan, or Part C?
+What Is An MAPD, Advantage Plan,

 An MAPD (also known as Medicare Advantage Plan or Part C) allows you to trade in your rights under Original Medicare to have a private insurance company effectively meet those same benefits.
 While many of these plans are offered at low to zero-dollar premiums and accompanied by a drug plan, the trade-off is a much smaller network of doctors you can see.
-You may also see similar service costs as if you had stayed on Original Medicare and a potential out-of-pocket maximum of $7,550 for the year.
+You may also see similar service costs as if you had stayed on Original Medicare and a potential out-of-pocket maximum each year.
 This is option great for some people, but does come with risks.
 Reach out to us to get a thorough run down of the pros and cons of the Medicare Advantage system.

 What Is Part D?